 - There are a number of different types of train with very different facilities.
 Most inter city trains (but not all) have 3 classes.
 Seats in 2nd and 1st class are transformed into beds at night.
 The exception to this rule are ‘sprinter’ trains where all seats are 2nd class and do not fold into beds at night,

 - Most have a restaurant car but since the incident in 2014 they serve no alcohol.
-Bring your own purchased from the 7Eleven by the outdoor restaurants on the road in front of the station, but do it secretly because if the police or train guards see you (and they enforce this rule) they will at best take the alcohol away from you and possibly issue a fine.
+You can bring your own purchased from the 7Eleven on the road in front of the station, but do it secretly because if the police or train guards see you (and they enforce this rule) they will at best take the alcohol away from you and possibly issue a fine.

 - Thai Trains are very clean, but the toilets are basic.

 - On occasion it gets noisy at night, however, best not to get annoyed as it normally dies down quite quickly and people go to sleep.
-Bring a book and a bottle of Thai whisky (just don’t let anyone see it).
+Bring a book and a bottle (just don’t let anyone see it).

 - There is going to be a delay.
 Plan for it by not booking short connection times between the train scheduled arrival time and any onward travel connections.

 This was my standard 2nd class sleeper seat on Train #85 from Bangkok to Surat Thani.
 Meant for just 1 person but wide enough to fit two slim ones.